-- 1. One is required to read and sign the Standard Operating Procedures (SOPs) - 2.
+- One is required to read and sign the Standard Operating Procedures (SOPs) (an account must be created for you by PDS for access) https://pds.omni-assistant.net/prod/Connection.aspx - 2.
 The student should be added to a Biosafety Operating Permit - 3.
 The student should have a site specific training record sheet.